February 3, 2021

 Great Urban Parks Campaign

-The National Recreation and Park Association (NRPA) awarded CivicWell with funding under the Great Urban Parks Campaign (GUPC) to promoting and advancing green infrastructure stormwater management projects within parks.
+The National Recreation and Park Association (NRPA) awarded CivicWell with funding under the Great Urban Parks Campaign (GUPC) to promote and advance green infrastructure stormwater management projects within parks.
 The campaign specifically highlights the multiple benefits green stormwater management projects can bring to surrounding communities including improved community health, access to green space and nature, opportunities for education and employment, and increased resiliency.
 CivicWell managed small-scale catalyst green infrastructure projects in three California communities.

 Small-Scale Green Infrastructure